kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 1. Leave the browser tab open.

-## Task 2: Learn about your organization’s compliance posture through Compliance Manager.
+## Task 2: Compliance posture through Compliance Manager.
+ In this tak you will learn about your organization’s compliance posture through Compliance Manager.

 1. From the left navigation panel of the Microsoft Purview compliance center, select **Compliance Manager**.
 Alternatively, you can select Compliance Manager on the title bar of the Compliance Manager card.
 Select **Show all** , if the options are not seen in the left navigation pane.